roboticswithjulia/MRAC_ur_commander/README.md

 &nbsp;

-&nbsp;

 #### Launch the simulation

- Inside the terminal where the docker has been run the .docker/run_user.sh --privileged launch the ur10e commander file `roslaunch commander ur10e_ka_commander.launch`
+ Inside the terminal where the docker has been run the .docker/run_user.sh --privileged execute `terminator`

+ Inside the terminator terminal launch the ur10e commander file `roslaunch commander ur10e_ka_commander.launch`

  See that rviz opens, UR10 appears

- Open a terminal, go to `/home/${user}/dev_ws/src/MRAC_ur_commander`

- Source the current workspace: `source ../../devel/setup.bash`

- Open vscode `code .`

- Go to file commander/notebooks/commander_examples.ipynb &rarr; double click.
+ Go to file commander/notebooks/commander_examples.ipynb &rarr; double click and start to run the simulation.

  Make sure that the kernel is Started (Python 3.8.10) and start to execute the different codes.